 “It doesn’t happen often?”
 I asked.

 I nodded in agreement.
-There were yellow strip lights that wrapped around the door into the hanger.
+There were yellow strip lights that wrapped around the door into the hangar.
 “There here!”
-The Captain said, then it wasn’t long before the lights around the door turned blue.
+The Captain said.
+Then it wasn’t long before the lights around the door turned blue.
 We all hurried through the door as soon as it opened and the guards followed, surrounding a ramp that had lowered from this beautiful alien ship.
 The door on the ship was still closed and we could see it open as me, Caroline and the translator were approaching behind.

 It astonished me to see the size of the ship.
-I knew the size of the hanger was enormous, but I could never consider its size considering that I had nothing to compare it to.
+I knew the size of the hanger was enormous, but I could never consider it’s size considering that I had nothing to compare it to.
 Here was something that landed and we could compare it to.
 The ship was very curvaceous.
-It had large rings wrapped around the vessel which was connected by some strong looking supports.
+It had large rings wrapped around the vessel, which were connected by some strong looking supports.
 The rings themselves had feet protruding from them to prevent the whole thing from rolling when landed.

 The ramp was long and had to go up to door situated around twenty-five metres up.
 The ship itself was long and had many portholes.
 It must have had around five or six floors.
 The length of the ship must have been a hundred metres long.
 It was so beautiful.